 Rooms are assigned based on a variety of factors.
 Academic themed programs are given first priority, and then students are placed based on their housing application responses and available space.
 First-year students are eligible for housing in Anderson/Langdon, Harrington, Regester, Schiff, and Todd/Phibbs.
 Transfer students are eligible for housing in Smith, Oppenheimer, and depending on class standing Trimble, Thomas, and the campus houses.
-To provide as many possible matches for each student, all application submitted prior to June 15 are processed with the same consideration given to each application.
-Students assigned to specific floors or room types (i.e. a quad, double, triple) are completely random.
+To provide as many possible matches for each student, all application submitted prior to June 1 are processed with the same consideration given to each application.
+Students are randomly assigned to specific floors or room types (i.e. a quad, double, triple).

 Floor plans are available to view on our website, and require a Puget Sound username and password to view.
 Unfortunately we are not able to provide exact floor dimensions for rooms.
 A standard room in our traditional halls (Anderson/Langdon, Harrington, Regester, Schiff, Seward, and Todd/Phibbs) are rectangular and approximately 180 square feet.
 There is a large variance in rooms in our halls, depending on location in the hall and physical building components such as pipes, pillars, and ceilings.